apptainer/apptainer-userdocs/security_options.rst

 By default SetUID is disallowed within {Project} containers as a security precaution.
-But the root user can override this precaution and allow SetUID binaries to behave as expected within a {Project}
+But the root user can override this precaution and allow SetUID binaries to behave as expected within {aProject}
 container with the ``--allow-setuid`` option like so:

 .. code::